The 9 Biggest Revelations From James Comey’s Testimony on Trump

 At his hearing, Comey answered this question with reference to the extraordinary subject of his first conversation with Trump — a dossier that accused the president-elect of having been compromised by the Russian government.
 But the FBI director also stipulated that the “nature of the person” was a factor.

-“I was honestly concerned he might lie about the nature of our meeting so I thought it important to document,” Comey said.
+“I was honestly concerned he might lie about the nature of our meeting, so I thought it important to document,” Comey said.

 In other words: Comey saw the president as a liar.
 And in a separate part of his testimony, the former FBI director said that Trump had fully validated that impression.

-“Although the law required no reason at all to fire an FBI director, the administration then chose to defame me and more importantly the FBI by saying that the organization was in disarray, that it was poorly led, that the workforce had lost confidence in its leader,” Comey said in his opening remarks.
+“Although the law required no reason at all to fire an FBI director, the administration then chose to defame me, and more importantly the FBI, by saying that the organization was in disarray, that it was poorly led, that the workforce had lost confidence in its leader,” Comey said in his opening remarks.
 “Those were lies, plain and simple.”

 3) Comey leaked his memos to the press with the hope that they would trigger the appointment of a special prosecutor.